-I managed to find only one which satisfied these needs - roundhouse.
+I managed to find the only one which satisfied these needs - roundhouse.
 Unfortunately, there were some problems in applying roundhouse to this project but maybe a detailed migration process is a topic for another post.
-There were, in short, some changes to be made in rh library and I didn’t like its way of creating database which was “get initial schema and run all migrations”.
-I preferred to create a “fresh” database directly from schema which would support database project and that’s why I am using both roundhouse (to apply migrations and changes in views/stored procs/functions - and in general keeping database in specific version) and database project (to keep schema in source control and creating database from schema).
+There were, in short, some changes necessary to be made in rh library and I didn’t like the way of creating database which was “get the initial schema and run all migrations”.
+I preferred to create a “fresh” database directly from the schema which would support database project and that’s why I am using both roundhouse (to apply migrations and changes in views/stored procs/functions - and in general keeping database in specific version) and database project (to keep schema in source control and creating database from schema).

 What we need is to perform a few simple steps.

-- Change schema in database project.
+- Change schema in the database project.

-- Compare database project with database on the developer server.
+- Compare database project with the database on the developer server.
 Using schema compare tool we can ignore specific object types e.g. stored procedures/views/functions and save comparison as comparison profile in scmp file.

-- Generate script with changes and save it to migration folder with specific name eg. with format like YYYYMMddhhmmss_MIGRATION_NAME.sql
+- Generate script with changes and save it to migration folder with specific name eg. with a format like YYYYMMddhhmmss_MIGRATION_NAME.sql

 PM> .\AddMigration.ps1 –n MigrationName

 PM> .\AddMigrations.ps1 –n MigrationName –of

 This solution is not ideal mainly because is slow, but it is working, and is better than a manual process.